shivering

 Spanish

-How common is "shiver"?
+How common is "shivering"?

 It appears most frequently in fiction texts and less often in other writings.